sharat-sa/sharat-sa.github.io/_pages/Research Interests.md

 nav_order: 2
 ---

-Broadly, I study energy materials from a fundamentals perspective - unravelling how fundamental material characterisitics scale up to produce complex operational behaviour.
-I do this mostly via experimental techniques - where my speciality lies at analytical chemistry; however I also occasionaly delve into computation and simulation for assistance.
-Outside of purely academic curiosity, this is done to develop more efficient materials for the global transition towards sustainable energy - driven by an urgent need to mitigate climate change.
-My publications can be checked out in the relevant section <a href='https://sharat-sa.github.io/CV/#publications-1'> here </a>
+Broadly, I study energy materials from a fundamentals perspective - observing how fundamental material characterisitics scale up to produce complex operational behaviour.
+I do this mostly via experimental techniques - where my speciality lies at analytical chemistry; however I also occasionaly employ computation and simulation for assistance.
+Outside of purely academic curiosity, this is done with the goal to develop more efficient materials for the global transition towards sustainable energy.
+My publications in the area can be checked out in the relevant section <a href='https://sharat-sa.github.io/CV/#publications-1'> here </a>

 {% include figure.liquid path="assets/img/batteries.png" caption="Original illustration, please feel free to use" %}